lsst-sqre/sqr-072/index.rst

 To create the text of the release description, tell GitHub to generate the release notes.
 If the package doesn't have a :ref:`changelog` file, that's all you need to do, although I will sometimes add a brief description of the purpose of the release above the list of merged PRs.

-If the package does have a :ref:`changelog` file using the documented formatting conventions, cut and paste the change log entry above the auto-generated PR summary and add one additional ``#`` to the heading for GitHub-generated release summary so that the headling levels match.
+If the package does have a :ref:`changelog` file using the documented formatting conventions, cut and paste the change log entry above the auto-generated PR summary and remove one ``#`` from each heading from the change log so that the heading levels match.